Skip to main content Skip to secondary navigation

 Srđan Keča

-Keča's documentaries have screened at leading film festivals, including the Berlinale, IDFA, and HotDocs, while his video installations have been exhibited at venues like the Venice Biennale of Architecture and the Whitechapel Gallery.
-His latest feature documentary Museum of the Revolution premiered at IDFA 2021 and is currently touring festivals and theaters.
-Keča produced and edited the archival feature Flotel Europa (Berlinale 2015 - Tagesspiegel Award) and directed highly acclaimed medium-length films A Letter to Dad (IDFA 2011) and Mirage (Jihlava IDFF 2012 - Best Central and Eastern European Documentary).
-He is a graduate of Ateliers Varan and the NFTS, and a Sundance Institute grantee.
+Keča's documentaries have screened at the Berlinale, IDFA, HotDocs, and other leading festivals, while his video installations have been exhibited at venues like the Venice Biennale of Architecture and the Whitechapel Gallery.
+His documentary work includes Museum of the Revolution (IDFA 2021), Flotel Europa (Berlinale 2015 - Tagesspiegel Award), Mirage (Jihlava IDFF 2012 - Best Central and Eastern European Documentary) and A Letter to Dad (IDFA 2011).
+He is an alum of Ateliers Varan and the NFTS, and a Sundance Institute grantee.

 Adjunct Faculty